 This document does not define a regular grammar and thus styling cannot be matched by a regular expression.
 Instead, a simple parser can be constructed by first parsing all text into blocks and then recursively parsing the child-blocks inside block quotations, the spans inside individual lines, and by returning the text inside preformatted blocks without modification.

-It is RECOMMENDED that formatting characters be displayed and formatted in the same manner as the text they apply to.
+It is RECOMMENDED that styling directives be displayed and formatted in the same manner as the text they apply to.
 For example, the string "*emphasis*" would be rendered as "*emphasis*".

-Formatted text may also be rendered poorly by screen readers.
-When applying formatting it may be desirable to include directives to exclude formatting characters from being read.
+Styled text may be rendered poorly by screen readers.
+When applying formatting it may be desirable to include directives to exclude styling directives from being read, or to add markers to the final output that have semantic meaning for screen readers.
+For example, in an web based client an emphasis span might be converted to an HTML <em> element.

 Authors of message styling parsers should take care that improperly formatted messages cannot lead to buffer overruns or code execution.